V8 engine: United Kingdom

 Rover began production of automotive V8 engines in 1967 with the Rover V8 engine.
 This engine used the design and tooling of the Buick V8 engine purchased from General Motors.
 The Rover V8 is an all-aluminium construction with a pushrod valvetrain, displacements of 215–305 cuin and a V-angle of 90 degrees.
-It was used in various automobiles by Rover, Land Rover, and MG.
+Rover, Land Rover, and MG used it in various automobiles.

-Production continued until 2006 when it was largely replaced by the Jaguar AJ-V8 engine.
+Production continued until 2006, when it was largely replaced by the Jaguar AJ-V8 engine.

 The Daimler V8 engine was introduced in the 1959 Daimler SP250 sports car and was produced until 1969.
-This engine has an iron block, an alloy cylinder head, a pushrod drivetrain and was produced in displacements of 2.5–4.5 L.
+This engine has an iron block, an alloy cylinder head, and a pushrod drivetrain that was built in displacements of 2.5–4.5 L.

 The Jaguar AJ-V8 engine— Jaguar's first V8 engine for road cars— has been in production since 1996.
 This engine is an all-aluminium construction with double overhead camshafts.
 It has been produced in both naturally aspirated and supercharged configurations.

-Land Rover and Range Rover produced vehicles fitted with the Rover V8 naturally aspirated petrol engine 1970–2004, the Ford TDV8 turbocharged diesel engine 2007–2012, the BMW M62 naturally aspirated petrol engine 2002–2006 and N63 twin-turbo petrol V8 from 2022, the Jaguar AJ-V8 from petrol engine (in both naturally aspirated and supercharged configurations) from 2006–present and the Ford 4.4 Turbo Diesel engine from 2010–present.
+Land Rovers have used a variety of V8 engines since 1970 in Discovery and Range Rover marques.
+For petrol engines, they featured the Rover V8 engine from 1970 to 2004, the BMW M62 from 2002 to 2005 in Range Rover only, the Jaguar AJ-V8 engine (in both naturally aspirated and supercharged versions) from 2005 to now, and the BMW N63 and S63 twin-turbo V8s starting in 2022.
+For diesel engines, they used the Ford AJD-V6/PSA DT17 (3.6 TDV8) from 2006 to 2009, and have continued with the Ford 4.4 Turbo Diesel (TDV8/SDV8) from 2010 to 2022.

 The 1970–1977 Triumph V8 was used solely for the Triumph Stag coupe.
-This engine had a cast-iron block, an aluminium cylinder head, single overhead camshafts and a displacement of 3.0 L.
+This engine had a cast-iron block, an aluminium cylinder head, single overhead camshafts, and a displacement of 3.0 L.